I’m worried a neighbor’s tree will fall on my house. What can I do?

 You could do nothing and hope the tree doesn’t fall over.
 If the tree does fall and causes damage you would have a strong claim against your neighbor, with the obvious downside being that you or your property would be harmed if the tree fell.

-You could seek a court order directing your neighbor to remove the tree.
+Finally, you could seek a court order directing your neighbor to remove the tree.
 I haven’t personally seen this done but it should be possible, legally, to do this.
 It would be expensive though, and if you’re asking, no, our firm does not do this.

 You may think one of your options is to sneak over on your neighbor’s property one night and drop the tree yourself.
 This is not a lawful option, and is also not a good idea.
 Your neighbor could sue you for trespass or conversion of timber, and you could also be arrested and criminally charged.